mtds/prometheus_notes/README.md

 ./node_exporter
 ~~~

-The node exporter should now be accessible on http://localhost:9100/
+The node exporter should now be listening on port **9100** and the metrics can be obtained from the command line with: ``curl http://localhost:9100/metrics``.

 ## Data Model